Original Link | Wisebread

 2. Earthquake insurance

 Even though there is not much risk of a big quake here in Iowa, I once added earthquake coverage to my homeowners policy.
 At the time I lived in an old, two-story farmhouse that I thought would be susceptible to an earthquake, and the cost of coverage was only a few dollars per year.
 It was well worth it for the peace of mind.
+Global Claim Advisors can help handle insurance claims after natural disasters and expedite the process to get the settlement a business or property owner needs to recover.

 3. Flood insurance